martialblog/wp-ifcalendar/README.md

 - Sol

 This gives the year 364 Days, therefore we add a *Year Day* at the end of the year.

 ## TODO
+- Refactor a bit - function is way too large
+- Add more tests - May first and last of every month, plus leap years
 - Check of more hooks are required
 - Translations maybe